-- Help students understand Service-Learning (SL) concepts, procedures, requirements
+- Helping students understand service-learning (SL) concepts, procedures, requirements

-- Support students in SL placement, orientation, troubleshooting, and maximizing learning
+- Supporting students in SL placement, orientation, troubleshooting, and maximizing learning

-- Serve as liaison among students, faculty, community partners, and SL staff
+- Serving as liaison for students, faculty, community partners, and SL staff

 - Responding to students’ phone and email questions

-- Assist students and community partners through the assessment and evaluation process
+- Assisting students and community partners through the assessment and evaluation process

-- Work as a team at staff meetings with other SLAs and SL staff
+- Working as a team at staff meetings with other SLAs and SL staff

-- Provide administrative support for the SL Program
+- Providing administrative support for the SL Program

 - Service Learning Student Leaders – SL2:

-- Taking charge of a service project by coordinating it and being accountable for its successful completion
+- Taking charge of a service project by coordinating volunteers and being accountable for its successful completion

 - Organizing, leading, and inspiring a group of volunteers before, during, and after the project